manoj-jain-techporch/DragON-Trial/README.md

 7. Click **Done**.
 Enrollment is complete.
 You can now use DragON to log in.

-> ⏱ **Trial:** Only 1 drag sequence is supported.
-The full version allows up to 8 sequences chained together for stronger security.
+> ⏱ **Note:** The community release supports 1 drag sequence.
+A planned full version will allow up to 8 sequences chained together.

 ---